 Office supplies such as pens, paper, ink, scissors, etc.

 Purchases and subscriptions for software you use for work, such as Microsoft Office, Google Suite, Adobe Suite, and QuickBooks.

 Advertising and Marketing

 As a small business, advertising and marketing are crucial to getting your business out there.
 Luckily, most advertising expenses are deductible.
 This includes website hosting and design, print and digital ads, and marketing materials such as business cards, brochures, and flyers.

 Hiring help such as an accountant, bookkeeper, attorney, consultant, etc.

 Some Business-related Insurance

-Business-related insurance including damaged property, fraud, and theft.
+Business-related insurance includes damaged property, fraud, and theft.

 Some Business-Related Interest and Taxes

-Interest on business loans or credits cards are deductible.
+Interest on business loans or credit cards is deductible.
 This is only true if it’s business-related.
-Any interest on personal credits cards or expenses is not eligible for a deduction.
+Any interest on personal credit cards or expenses is not eligible for a deduction.
 Taxes such as payroll tax, excise tax, personal property, and real estate may be deductible.